 “DAMMIT!”
-I cried, “I was bloody BORN in this country, I could care LESS what you do to my @#$&*)(!@ status and I’m a REPORTER in Washington DC.
-If SOMEbody doesn’t give me a change of address form in the NEXT FIVE MINUTES I’m going to write a #@)*(&@# story about this hellhole and you will ALL be in it.
-And I am taking NAMES, people!”
+I cried, “I was bloody BORN in this country, I could care LESS what you do to my @#$&*)(!@ status because I’m a taxpaying CITIZEN and I’m a JOURNALIST in Washington DC.
+If SOMEbody doesn’t hand me that bloody change of address form in the NEXT FIVE MINUTES, the story I write about this #@)*(&@# hellhole for my NEWSPAPER will crucify each and every damn one of you.
+Not kidding, it is BY MILLIONS OF TAXPAYERS and CONGRESSMEN and you will ALL be in it.
+I am taking NAMES, people!”

-(I didn’t mention that I worked for a computer magazine, which might have been slightly less intimidating)
+(I didn’t mention that I worked for a computer publication, which might have been slightly less intimidating)

-The first bureaucrass reached back, picked up a change of address form and slid it across the counter.
-“Now get out before I call the guards,” he growled.
-He never did look up.
+The manager reached back, picked up a change of address form, and slid it across the counter.
+“Now get out before I call the guards.”

-I grabbed my form and fled, getting a thumbs up from a man on the bench, and a hello HELLO from the albino.
+I grabbed my form and fled, getting a thumbs up from a man on the bench.